bcwarner/djia-gasvr-bert/README.md

-# csci330-project
+# Predicting the DJIA with news headlines and historic data using hybrid genetic algorithm/support vector regression and BERT
-This is Ben Warner and Aaron Crook's CSCI 330 F2019 term project, which was updated in April 2020.
+This is the repository for our model that was submitted to the BigData 2020 conference.
 Here is an outline of the imporant scripts/files:

 ### `NYTData.py`
 Running this script will repeatedly query the NYT API for the articles within a given date range specified within the file for the search terms specified within a CSV (ie `DJIACompCSV.csv`).
 Writes the results to a specified destination.
 On several instances, there were times we had to merge the files due to interruptions.
 The best output is `DJIAOutfComplete2.dat`